The National High School Federation Rules & Regulations will apply to all USBA games with the following exceptions:

 - Two (2) direct technical fouls during a game on any player, coach, or team representative will result in their disqualification for the next one (1) game of the tournament.
 If the team has less than one (1) game in the tournament for which they were ejected the disqualification will NOT carry over to the next tournament.

-- Each team is allowed two coaches and one scorekeeper in free.
+- Each team is allowed two coaches in free.
 Additional coaches will have to pay admission.

 - Each team is responsible for providing a designated representative to assist in keeping the scorebook.
 USBA will attempt to provide clock operators at all tournaments but if a USBA representative is unavailable the visiting team will be responsible for providing a clock operator.
 The scorekeeper & clock operator must be 16 yrs old or older.